Energy and Climate Change Mitigation

 wind farm in countryside

 Our main research aim is to understand whole energy systems and how they might transition in order to mitigate climate change.
-We undertake interdisciplinary research across the energy system, with a particular focus on local generation, distribution, storage and demand, covering both electricity and heat and considering the wider relationship between energy, economy and society.
+Our members undertake interdisciplinary research across the energy system, with a particular focus on local generation, distribution, storage and demand, covering both electricity and heat and considering the wider relationship between energy, economy and society.

 We focus on five key research areas: